PointsBet Sportsbook Ontario App Review and Signup Details

 PointsBet stands out among the various online sportsbooks available in Ontario with its distinct product and its rewards for new customers.
 Sign up today with PointsBet and start betting on your favorite teams, like the Toronto Blue Jays.
 You do not need to enter a PointsBet Ontario offer code.

-In addition to its unique wagering system, “PointsBetting,” PointsBet gives users access to a number of other tools, including partial cash-outs, live streaming, quick parlays and parlay boosters.
+PointsBet gives users access to a number of features, including partial cash-outs, live streaming, quick parlays and parlay boosters.
 Other major selling points include its sleek and modern design, ongoing promotions and daily boosters, and competitive odds.

 In our review below, we’ll provide a virtual PointsBet tour and explore its strengths and weaknesses for sports bettors in Ontario.
-We’ll also go over how to get started with the sportsbook and what steps to take to claim the welcome bonus.
+We’ll also go over how to get started with the sportsbook, fund your account, and claim your welcome offer.

 |Online Sportsbook||PointsBet Sportsbook Ontario|

 |PointsBet Ontario Best Features||Super-fast app; Plethora of betting markets; Daily odds boosts; Early cash out availability|

 What is PointsBetting?

 PointsBetting is an exclusive form of wagering that PointsBet offers.
 It is not currently available in Ontario, pending regulatory appeal, but may be soon.
 In the interim, all the regular betting options you will find at other Ontario sportsbooks are available at PointsBet.
 Here’s how PointsBetting itself works.

 How much you win — or lose — depends on how much you get your bet right or wrong.
 For instance, if you placed a $10 spread bet on the Toronto Raptors at -4, and they beat their opponents by nine points, you would win $50.
 That’s equal to your wager ($10) multiplied by how much it was correct by (in this case, five points).